 As a sales person, the more successful you are, the more you will earn and the greater your chances of promotion.
 Career development includes sales management and senior sales-specialists posts.

 Consumer sales career opportunities for graduates can be found in most major companies, especially FMCG sector operations.
-In these posts, graduates start in field sales, selling products to wholesalers and retailers, or in head office, selling directly to large supermarkets and multiples.
+In these posts, graduates start in field sales, selling products to wholesalers and retailers, or in head office, selling directly to large supermarkets for example.

 Opportunities in technical sales are typically to be found in large petrochemical and engineering companies.
 Sales professionals in these roles often require relevant engineering or science based degrees for detailed technical understanding of products and their customers' requirements, as well as general selling ability.
 Their job is to find the best solutions to their customers' technical problems and to build long-term relationships.
 There are often international travel opportunities.

-Increasingly, media owners are recruting graduates to sell advertising space and airtime.
+Increasingly, media owners are recruiting graduates to sell advertising space and airtime.
 Media sales professionals negotiate the sale of advertising space in the press and posters/hoardings, and airtime on TV, radio and cinema.
 They may sell space or time to advertising or media agencies, or directly to advertisers.
-Media sales professionals often work to tight deadlines.
+Media sales professionals often have work to very tight deadlines.

 Graduates in pharmaceutical or life sciences will find sales opportunities at drug and healthcare companies.
 Pharmaceutical or medical sales professionals advise GPs, hospital specialists and other healthcare professionals about the range of drugs available and their technical issues.
 Their role is more akin to marketing than sales, but it is likely that pharmaceutical sales roles may develop into key account management and team selling.
 Pharmaceutical sales professionals are required to pass exams in pharmacology and manufacture medicines set by the Association of the British Pharmaceutical Industry (ABPI).